panoptic-labs/docs/blog/2024-2-2-panoptic-february-2024-newsletter/2024-2-2-panoptic-february-2024-newsletter.md

 ### December Nutcracker

 The December Nutcracker trading competition extends until February 22.
 To encourage adversarial behavior for protocol robustness testing, we have created a “naughty/nice” system of rewards.
 There are prizes for nice users that adhere strictly to fair play: a Lil Pudgy for the best performer and a mfer for the best option seller.
-For naughty accounts, the reward is a MiLady.
+For naughty accounts, the reward is a Milady.
 Learn more [here](https://panoptic.xyz/blog/december-nutcracker#naughty-or-nice)!